mattmcf/myCompiler/IR_gen/README.md

 ### Generating temps

 Temps are represented by the `temp_var` structure. `new_temp` generates a temp_var for the scope of the given AST node.
 We explicitly save list of temps in the symbol table for their particular scope.
+If you wish to see these temporary symbols, you can uncomment the printing of the symboltable in the IR_gen_main.c function.
+(These temps also include some preliminary memory assignment work.)

 ### Generating labels